iamAyushMittal/SQL-Project-1/README.md

 # SQL-Project-1
-I have started my Data Analytics/Science journey with this first project in SQL This SQL project consist of creating table and general SQL query for analysis.
+I have started my Data Analytics/Science journey with this first project in SQL.
+This SQL project consists of creating tables and general SQL queries for analysis.
 Hope you all enjoy and learn something from it.

-Feedback much appreciated.
+Feedback is much appreciated.